Norbiox/pi-wifi-connector/README.md

         http://192.168.0.1:8080/

+Provide the same password as to the hotspot.
 You should see a nice, intuitive, and responsive application, that allows you to connect Raspberry Pi with available network, disconnect it (and return to hotspot mode) and check internet connection.

 ### Connect device with wi-fi